mountrcg/ns-exporter/README.md

 Follow the [explanation to use Grafana with Influx DB](https://docs.influxdata.com/influxdb/v2.3/tools/grafana/?t=InfluxQL#view-and-create-influxdb-v1-authorizations), I use Flux as querry language.

 In Grafana you can import the sample dashboard, that you can tweak: [grafana.json](https://github.com/mountrcg/ns-exporter/blob/master/grafana.json).
 Mine is in mg/dL, at Justmara's repo you find one in mmol/L.
-I have also taken justmaras latest and adopted it for [FAX with additional variables](https://github.com/mountrcg/ns-exporter/blob/master/grafana-FAX.json), like rolling 24hr TDD and all autoISF adjustments (which I havent put in).
+I have also taken justmaras latest and adopted it for [FAX with additional variables](https://github.com/mountrcg/ns-exporter/blob/dev-autoISF/grafana-FAX.json), like rolling 24hr TDD and all autoISF adjustments (which I havent put in).
 But the ns-explorer build is adjusted to transfer all those to Influx.
+If you want to make that all im mmol/l you will have to look at this [commit](https://github.com/mountrcg/ns-exporter/commit/e1b8355f6071843a48fd4266df81dfcfbe0c0b77) to re-integrate the calculation.
+Be aware lot of times people use `mmol/L * 18 = md/dL`.
+To be correct I would use `mmol/L / 0.0555 = mg/dL`.
+Of course this all works only after the next step deploying the ns-exporter container.

+I have also integrated a performance monitoring for linux based servers and docker containers, using the containers
+* Prometheus
+* node-exporter
+* cadvisor

+in the `docker-compose.yml`.
+The [dashboard file](https://github.com/mountrcg/ns-exporter/blob/dev-autoISF/grafana-PerformanceMonitor.json) can imported in Grafana the usual way.
+Of course this can be omitted/deleted.

 #### ns-exporter Docker container config & deployment

 So now you can configure the token for Influx DB in the ns-exporter variable in docker-compose.yml and deploy the last container.
 I did connect to mongo directly so did not configure the nightscout variables.
 You can check in Influx whether data is arriving, if all is fine it just takes a couple of seconds before the ns bucket fills with data.
+As said above you could use the image at Dockerhub if you are running FreeAPS-X `image: mountrcg/ns-exporter:enacted90`.

 ![view Dashboard](./ns-setup/Grafana-mgdl.png)